intelowlproject/IntelOwl/docs/source/Usage.md

 3. `AMBER`: disable analyzers that could impact privacy and limit view permissions to my group
 4. `RED` (default): disable analyzers that could impact privacy, limit view permissions to my group and do not use any external service

+---

+To contribute to the project, see [Contribute](./Contribute.md).